Walking Holidays & Outdoor Adventures at Refuge de Longon

 A remote Alpine refuge where long-distance journeys slow, pause, and continue.

 Refuge de Longon is a high-mountain refuge in the Haute Tinée, within Mercantour National Park, positioned directly on the GR5 long-distance trail.
-Sitting far above the valley floor and accessible only on foot, it plays a vital role in enabling multi-day walking holidays and serious hiking adventures through the southern French Alps.
+Sitting far above the valley floor and accessible only on foot, it plays a vital role in enabling multi-day walking and serious hiking adventures through the southern French Alps.

 This is not a destination in the conventional sense.
 Refuge de Longon exists because of the route it serves — a place where walkers crossing high passes can rest, regroup, and continue their journey through exposed Alpine terrain.
 For those travelling the GR5 toward the Mediterranean, it marks a clear shift into a wilder, more elemental landscape.